DigitalPublishingToolkit/TOD31NetworkedContentAnalysis/md/04ch01introduction.md

 Climate change as an issue has, in fact, been attended to with fine-grained content analysis methods since the early seventies.
-In his article *Up and Down with Ecology: the “Issue Attention Cycle”,* Anthony Downs described how the environment, like any societal issue, is subject to a rise and fall in public interest.
-He uses the notion of the ‘issue attention cycle’ to describe common dynamics in public attention that occur for ‘most key domestic issues’.[^03ch01introduction_46] Downs’ articulation of the issue attention cycle knows five stages: (1) the pre-problem stage, (2) alarmed discovery and euphoric enthusiasm, (3) realization of the cost of significant progress, (4) gradual decline of intense public interest and, lastly, (5) the post-problem stage.[^03ch01introduction_47] Downs sees the ‘remarkably widespread upsurge of interest in the quality of our environment’ as involving such an issue attention cycle, in which the ‘change in public attitudes has been much faster than any changes in the environment itself’.[^03ch01introduction_48] Downs’ work has been subjected to strong criticism, mainly on the linearity assumed by his proposed cycle model, and on the
+In his article *Up and Down with Ecology: The Issue-attention Cycle*, Anthony Downs described how the environment, like any societal issue, is subject to a rise and fall in public interest.
+He uses the notion of the ‘issue attention cycle’ to describe common dynamics in public attention that occur for ‘most key domestic issues’.[^03ch01introduction_46] Downs’ articulation of the issue-attention cycle knows five stages: (1) the pre-problem stage, (2) alarmed discovery and euphoric enthusiasm, (3) realization of the cost of significant progress, (4) gradual decline of intense public interest and, lastly, (5) the post-problem stage.[^03ch01introduction_47] Downs sees the ‘remarkably widespread upsurge of interest in the quality of our environment’ as involving such an issue-attention cycle, in which the ‘change in public attitudes has been much faster than any changes in the environment itself’.[^03ch01introduction_48] Downs’ work has been subjected to strong criticism, mainly on the linearity assumed by his proposed cycle model, and on the